 Today was also baking day again.
-I made a challah, just for the heck of it.
+I made challah, just for the heck of it.
 Challah is a European bread from the Middle East, baked by the Jewish people for celebrations.
 It is a rich bread and quite suited to special occasions.
 I decided the occasion is special enough.
 Baking day in the middle of the Atlantic sounds special enough.

 The recipe was adapted from the recipe given by Peter Reinhart in The Bread Baker's Apprentice.
 It is most certainly worth the little extra effort.

-I followed the basic procedural instructions, but had to adapt the ingredients.
+I followed the basic procedural instructions but had to adapt the ingredients.
 I used vegetable fat instead of oil.
-And the flour for my loaf was a mixture of white and brown bread flour, both stone ground, unbleached, whole wheat flours.
+And the flour for my loaf was a mixture of white and brown bread flour, both stone ground, unbleached, whole wheat flour.
 Having no sesame seeds on board, I used some currants in the dough.
 The currants are also used for coleslaw, but that is a different story.

 This is by far the most successful loaf I have made.
 The crust came out a beautiful golden brown colour and was crisp yet chewy.
 The crumb was soft and elastic, with a sweetish taste and full of flavour.
 The flavour improved with each chew.
 Just like Peter Reinhart, the author of the book, remarks.

-With this loaf I should be able to buy somebody's birth right, almost like in the Old Testament.
-Certainly the loaf was very popular with my shipmates, who devoured most of it within half an hour.
+With this loaf, I should be able to buy somebody's birthright, almost like in the Old Testament.
+Certainly, the loaf was very popular with my shipmates, who devoured most of it within half an hour.

 These wonderful flavours develop as part of the enzyme action due to the process of making the loaf, not so much the ingredients.
 But I now am a firm believer in the qualities of unbleached, whole grain flour.

-I have an electronic copy of the book, therefore I have no page reference.
+I have an electronic copy of Peter Reinhart's book, therefore I have no page reference.
 A copy is obtainable from amazon.com here.
 I list the ingredients again for ease of the reader.
 The original recipe is in the book.
 I used volumetric measures, as we don't have scales on board.
 At least not the weighing kind.
 And at present not even the fishy kind.
 But that is yet another story.

 The specific baker's formula can be obtained from the recipe in the book.
 This is the Hungry Sailor version.